 So I got to experience how we could go right through childbirth without suffering if we can maintain an openness emotionally.

-It actually wasn’t the fear itself that was the problem.
-It was the fact that I resisted feeling the fear fully which caused my body to contract, causing pain.
+Because it actually wasn’t the fear itself that was the problem.
+It was the fact that I resisted feeling the fear fully.
+I was holding onto it, which caused my body to contract, causing pain.

 I was grateful to feel free to express freely through each intense rush.